bruce-hill/tomo/tomo.1.md

 `-c`
 : Compile the input files to static objects, rather than running them.

-`-s=`*foo.1.2.3*
+`-e`
+: Compile the input file to an executable.

+`-L`
-: Compile the input files to a shared object file, `libfoo.1.2.3.so`, and shared header file, `libfoo.1.2.3.h`.
-Also offer to install the resulting library.
+: Compile the input files to a library `.so` file and header.

+`-I`
+: Install the compiled executable or library.

 ## ENVIRONMENT VARIABLES